jordankettles/StocktakeCloud/README.md

 All storage is provided by an Amazon Relational Database Service (or RDS) using MySQL, which has all stocktake related tables as well as tables for the Admin and Client users.

 ### SNS

+The client site publishes a message to the SNS Topic each time a new stocktake is performed.
+The admin site can unsubscribe and subscribe email accounts to the topic.
+An example message that a subscribed email might recieve looks like this:
+-	`A new stocktake #13 was submitted by user cosc349client at 21-10-06 20:21:37.`

 ## Installation and Usage